adam-srut/QD-engine/README.md

 ```
 Output is going to be saved to `eigenstates.nc` file.

 It is possible to use non-default advanced parameters.
-This might be desiable when dealing with 2D potentials, where a lot of memory is needed to store the Hamiltonian matrix.
+This might be desireable when dealing with 2D potentials, where a lot of memory is needed to store the Hamiltonian matrix.
 Especially constructing the Hamiltonian in single-precision.
 Following block can be added to under the `FGH` keyword:
 ```
 advanced:                  # Advanced options